yogyang/review/english/A Banksy painting sold at auction for $1.4 million - then automatically shredded itself.md

 Branksy later posted a video to Instagram that showed footage of a shredding mechanism being build into the frame.
 "A few years ago, I secretly built a shredder into a painting," he stated in the video text, "in case it is ever put up into an auction".
 The video then jumped to clips of the  Friday's auction of Sothebey's, indicating that Branksy - or someone who works with him was there when it happened.

 "The urge to destroy is also a creative urge," Branksy captioned the Instagram post.

+### vocabulary

+1.auction:   be sold at auctin for

+2.shred: